List on Bids44 →

 Factors That Affect Whirlpool 245L Fridge Resale Value

-Working Condition of Compressor and Cooling System: A perfectly working compressor that cools efficiently and silently is paramount.
-If the fridge takes longer to cool, makes unusual noises, or struggles to maintain temperature, expect a deduction of ₹5,000-10,000, as a compressor replacement is expensive.
+Compressor Health and Cooling Efficiency.
+A perfectly working compressor that cools quickly and efficiently is paramount.
+If the fridge takes too long to cool, makes excessive noise, or has issues maintaining temperature, expect a deduction of ₹3,000-₹7,000, as this is the most expensive component to replace.

-Service History and Original Bill: Having the original purchase bill and records of any maintenance or servicing done adds immense credibility.
-It proves ownership and good care.
-This can increase buyer trust and potentially add ₹1,000-2,000 to the value.
+Service History and Original Documents.
+Having the original purchase bill, warranty card (even if expired), and records of any past services or repairs adds credibility.
+This can increase buyer trust and potentially add ₹500-₹1,000 to the asking price.

 Maintenance Cost Breakdown (India, 2026)